egberts/egberts.github.io-src/content/articles/fail2ban-debian11-nftables.md

 before = paths-debian.conf
 ```

-Exit the editor and then search for any inadvert enabling of jails in the
+Exit the editor and then search for any inadvertly enabling of jails in the
 jail.conf.